t-karasova/grs-samples-python/tutorial_querying.md

 ## Let's get started

-This tutorial will show you how to send simple search query to the Retail Service and analyze the response.
+This tutorial shows you how to send a simple search query to the Retail Service and analyze the response.

 **Time to complete**: About 1 minute

 ## Before you begin

-To run Python code samples from this tutorial you will need to set up your virtual environment.
+To run Python code samples from this tutorial, you need to set up your virtual environment.

-Please use these commands in a terminal:
+To do that, run these commands in a terminal:

 ```bash
 pip install virtualenv
 ```